practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/D/README.md

 - DMD ("Digital Mars D compiler"): Official reference compiler
 - GDC: GCC-based D compiler
-- LDC: LLVM-based D compiler
+- LDC: LLVM-based D compiler: https://github.com/ldc-developers/ldc

 On "Which compiler should I use?" this answer is given: "For beginners, DMD is the recommended choice, as it is the implementation closest to the D Language Specification." from: https://wiki.dlang.org/Compilers